dilawar/ncbs/handbook/student_handbook.markdown

 your ID card at the time of treatment and inform the Establishment as soon as possible so they can coordinate with the hospital.

+## Medical Aid
-**Medical Aid:** First-aid kits are available at the security office, at the main reception, and on all floors of the Southern Laboratory Complex.
+ First-aid kits are available at the security office, at the main reception, and on all floors of the Southern Laboratory Complex.
 We operate a primary healthcare facility for routine health issues and minor injuries.
 Students can consult the Campus Medical